USDA Provides Program Updates to Sheep Industry

 USDA’s Agricultural Research Service (ARS) occupies 90+ locations while working on more than 800 separate research projects, Steve Kappes, Ph.D., deputy administrator, Animal Production and Protection, told attendees.
 Research funding is being squeezed and, therefore, two sheep programs, one in Wyndmoor, Pa., and one in Booneville, Ark., are on the FY-2014 research facility closure list.

-"The news that the sheep industry could be losing the wool research lab in Pennsylvania after the scientists were able to make a break threw on keratin research that the rest of the world has been trying to come up with for years is very disappointing," related Krebs.
+“The news that the sheep industry could be losing the wool research lab in Pennsylvania after the scientists were able to make a breakthrough on keratin research that the rest of the world has been trying to come up with for years is very disappointing,” related Krebs.

 The research to understand the relationship between domestic sheep and bighorn sheep continues to move forward.
 Kappes iterated that with 48 percent of all domestic sheep spending some time on public lands, this remains a critical area.
 The sheep industry provides an economic benefit of $232 million at the farm gate and $576 million in supported economic activities.

-One of the latest findings is that bighorn sheep are not necessarily more susceptible to pneumonia than domestic sheep; their immune system has less exposure to it than other animals resulting in a much different result.
+One of the latest findings is that bighorn sheep are not necessarily more susceptible to pneumonia than domestic sheep; their immune system has less exposure to it than other animals, which results in a much different outcome.
 The next step in the research is to do more proximity testing in range environments versus in confinement and investigate potential mitigations to disease development.

-Other sheep projects underway across the country include an easy care sheep project targeted to reduce labor costs, identifying the genetic marker to reduce the risk of OPP, including lifetime productivity and parasite resistance.
+Other sheep projects underway across the country include an easy care sheep project targeted to reduce labor costs, identifying the genetic marker to reduce the risk of ovine progressive pneumonia, including lifetime productivity and parasite resistance.

-When quizzed about the future of the U.S. Sheep Experiment Station (USSES) in Dubois, Idaho, Kappas delivered the news that he doesn't believe the USSES is currently in a good place to face the future.
-Combining budget cuts, law-suits and retirements, the station and its resources will need to be reconfigured to keep it functional and moving forward.
+When quizzed about the future of the U.S. Sheep Experiment Station (USSES) in Dubois, Idaho, Kappas delivered the news that he doesn’t believe the USSES is currently in a good place to face the future.
+The agency has been forced to spend $2.5 million defending USSES from lawsuits and environmental policy imposed by anti-sheep and anti-grazing activists.
+Thus, combining budget cuts, law-suits and retirements, the station and its resources will need to be reconfigured to keep it functional and moving forward.

 Montana producers expressed their concerns about any thought of closing this important research station to the sheep industry and posed the question about the possibility of collaboration with other grazing sites to at least keep the research activities moving forward.